 Now, while you might think it’s not enough applications, and I do agree, the more activity on these freelancing websites equals more applications.
 I started with I think 15 applications on Elance and now I have 40.
 I don’t even use all of them.

 In your application to the employer, you are going to make a custom proposal.
 You will briefly write about why you will be great for the job, provide some of your experience, and then place your bid.
 Your bid is the amount of money you expect to be paid to complete their project.
 You get to name the price, if they agree, they hire you.
 Sometimes they have a price limit they are willing to pay.

 Alright, so now you applied to jobs and you got hired.
 Congrats!
 Sweet!
 Now get to work.
 It’s as simple as that.
 The employer provides the information needed to complete your project and there is a messaging system on the freelancing website so you can keep in touch, ask questions and send files…etc.

 You are probably wondering about the money now.
 Of course, the most important thing.
-How do you get paid?
+How do you get paid and how much?
 The freelancing website acts as the middle man.
 There is a way to look at the profile of your employer to see if they have been verified and have the money in an escrow account on the website.
 When your work is completed, this will be released.
 You have an account on the website where the money is held until you transfer it to your Paypal.
 It’s really quite easy and I can honestly say I have never had a problem with payment.

 Well, from my experience, I have never been scammed.
 Like I said above, the money goes to a middleman, the website, and you get paid.
 Other websites work differently, but from the two that I used, it’s pretty cut and dry.
 You do the work, you get paid.